ajndkr/pr-pulse/README.md

 # pr-weekly

-generate weekly reports of all code changes in a github repository
+generate weekly reports of all code changes in a github repository.

 ## usage